Al Anbar Stadium

 Since the very beginning the idea was to provide full cover of the audience and shaded but airy promenade around spectator areas.
 To provide the shade 66 membrane panels are to be placed around the stadium, forming an interesting façade effect and serving the purpose.

 Contractors, also from Turkey (Gurtas Insaat), began construction in autumn of 2012, getting the structure off the ground in early 2013.
 By the summer, the overall shape of stands was clear and mounting of prefabricated steps of future terracing was advanced even in parts of the upper tier.
-Delivery is expected in 2014.
+When the construction of the stands was ready and the erection of the steel structure to support the canopy began, work was halted due to the armed conflict with Islamic State.
+In July 2015 the venue was blown up.

 Iraq: Turkish workers released after stadium abduction